- Group Basics

 - The Group Basics page is a good place to start.
 It will answer many of your initial questions.

 - The Community Group Coordinators’ Handbook was created to support and help you as you initiate your group, and as it develops.
 Most of the material has been contributed by Coordinators and their group members.
-[Please contact Jason Norris and he will send it to you electronically.
+[Please contact Cathy Coleman and she will send it to you electronically.
 Please put "CG Handbook" in your subject line.]
 The "Getting Started" section of the handbook suggests ways you can develop a vision and a focus for your group, how you can contact prospective members, the place of rituals in community groups, and how to plan for and facilitate your first meeting.

 - The Regional Representatives are, or have been, involved with Community Groups, usually as Coordinators.
 As Regional Reps they connect and communicate with a number of groups in a region.
 They help the Coordinators by offering ideas and experience, and act as a communications conduit from and to IONS and the Member Council.
 The Regional and International Contacts page has more information.